"Drawing is the honesty of the art. There is no possibility of cheating. It is either good or bad.” - Salvador Dali

 - The eyes and mouth are generally smaller on a man’s face than on a woman’s.

-To make your sketches more realistic, you need to focus on the contours and then move onto adding colour.
+To make your sketches more realistic, you need to focus on the contours and then move onto adding shading (this can be in simple black, white or grey scale or by using colour).
 Focus on the muscle groups and remember to erase your construction lines.

-If you’re not drawing nudes, you’ll need to add clothing: trousers, a shirt, a hat, tattoos, etc. Remember to pay attention to the folds in the clothing and how shadow and light affect them.
+If you’re not drawing nudes, as in still life drawing, you’ll need to consider clothing: trousers, a shirt, a hat, tattoos, etc. Remember to pay attention to the folds in the clothing and how shadow and light affect them.

 Find out how to draw women.